 Some of the most common symptoms associated with a root canal include:

-If you notice that you are exhibiting any of the above-mentioned signs, make sure to call our office right away.
+If you notice that you are exhibiting any of the above-mentioned signs, make sure to call our dental office right away.
 One of our highly-skilled and trained dental experts will want to see you as soon as possible to better determine if a root canal is necessary.

 Once your dentist in Plano determines that you need a root canal, the procedure will start by administering anesthesia.
 This will ensure you are fully relaxed and incapable of feeling any pain throughout the process.